Council Members

 Department of Sociology and Mannheim Centre for European Social Research (MZES) of the University of Mannheim

 Marc Helbling is Professor of Sociology at the University of Mannheim, specialising in Migration and Integration.
 His research focuses on migration and citizenship policy, xenophobia and Islamophobia, populist and extremist attitudes, the root causes of migration, and the integration of migrants.
-He is Associate Editor of the International Migration Review and of the Journal of Ethnic and Migration Studies.
+He is Associate Editor of the Journal of Ethnic and Migration Studies.

 Member of the Expert Council